-Adult-Use Marijuana An adult-use "testing facility," as that term is defined in M.R.S.A.
+An adult-use "testing facility," as that term is defined in M.R.S.A.
+Adult-Use Marijuana raising livestock and in varying degrees the preparation and marketing of the resulting products.

 Testing Facility § 102(54), as may be amended or recodified.